nystudio107/craft-retour/docs/docs/shortlinks.md

 In the above example, anyone visiting `https://example.com/promo` will be redirected to `https://example.com/my-first-blog`.

 * If a Short Link field is left blank, the corresponding redirect will be deleted.
-* A Short Link will be enabled and disabled with the element's status.
+* A Short Link will be enabled and disabled with the element’s status.
 * For multi-site setups, if you want different short links for each site, ensure you set the field propagation appropriately.
 * If a content author creates a Short Link to a URL that already exists, nothing will happen because Retour does nothing until Craft throws a 404